Temporary Orders & Reimbursement Issues in Arizona Divorce Cases

 There may be reasons not to move out of the home such as the home being the children’s comfort zone.
 In addition, until there are any court orders, there is no guarantee that your spouse will be making the mortgage payments.
 These are things that should be worked out in writing in advance or addressed with the Court.

-There are generally a few options that parties have with regard to the home.
+There are generally a few options that parties have with regard to the final disposition of the home (or other real estate).
 First, one of the parties can purchase the other party’s share of the equity.
 If there is a loan, the party keeping the house will generally need to refinance the mortgage to remove the other party (a quitclaim deed by itself does not accomplish this).
 Second, if no agreement is reached as to one party buying out the other party the Court will generally order that the home be sold.
 If the home is in both parties’ names, the sale proceeds are generally divided equally.
 Third, in some cases the parties may agree that one of the parties continue to live in the home until the children reach a certain age or graduate from high school after which the home is then sold and the proceeds are divided (the Court will generally not order this unless both parties agree).

 Termination of the Community / Reimbursement Issues

 Upon service of process of a petition for dissolution (divorce), the community is terminated.
-This means that each of your incomes going forward are separate property and each new debt that each of you incur is presumed to be your own separate debt.
+This means that each of your incomes earned after service of process are presumed to be your separate property and each new debt that each of you incur is presumed to be your own separate debt.
 This is separate from child support and spousal maintenance issues.
 As a general rule both parties continue to be jointly liable for any community debt incurred up to the termination of the community.

 There may be reimbursement issues that arise during the divorce proceedings.
 For example in some situations one of the parties during the divorce proceedings pays more toward community debts than the other party.
 In some cases, a party should be obligated to pay certain debts if they are receiving the exclusive benefit of the property that is associated with the debt (such as use of the marital home or automobiles).
 These can be complicated issues that should be discussed with a qualified divorce attorney.